dacooderr/Window-and-Linux-Optimization/readme.md

   - [CachyOS](https://cachyos.org/): Best for latency and overall FPS.
 I have over a year of experience with this Kernal and highly recommend it over anything else if you are looking for the best gaming compatibility and stability but also have a general understanding of Arch.
   - [Bazzite](https://bazzite.gg/): Best for FPS and ease of use.
 Has built a strong reputation for being the most like windows without the bloat and with all the scheduling optimizations you'd expect from a gaming focused Linux Kernal.
   - [EndeavorOS](https://endeavouros.com/): A bit more complicated of an Arch based Kernal but after months of driving, I've come to prefer it for both gaming and everyday productivity.

-## Steam Launch Options
-  - `-threads x` Adjust the amount of threads the game uses.
-Replace with your thread count -1 or try half your thread count.
-  - `-high` Tells windows to run your game in High Priority mode.
-  - `-vulkan` Makes the game run under Vulkan rendering pipeline.
-  - `-dx11` Makes the game run under DX11 rendering pipeline.